- Travel and Places»

 Orillia, Ontario sits on the shores of Lake Couchiching and Lake Simcoe.

 Guitars on Parade

 In 2011 Sixty Sails was the theme for Streets Alive, and sixty sailboat sculptures could be seen on the streets which were painted by artists.
-Sails are made in eight foot sail panels, supported by iron and displayed on a concrete pedestal.
+Sails are made of eight-foot sail panels, supported by iron and displayed on a concrete pedestal.
 You can still see some of the sailboats that are on the boardwalk on Lake Couchiching Park.

 In 1912 Leacock wrote Sunshine Sketches of a Little Town, a great classic humorous book of short stories.
 Although in the book the town is called Mariposa, it is actually written about Orillia and the townspeople.

-Each chair is made from sheet metal and faux wood.
+Each chair is made of sheet metal and faux wood.

 A book by Stephen Leacock